ddex3/ddex3/README.md

 # About Me

-Hi, I'm **Dex** - A Developer With over 2 years of hands on experience, I craft modern websites, intelligent automation systems, and advanced Discord bots.
+Hi, I'm **Dex** – A Developer with over 2 years of hands-on experience.
+I craft modern websites, intelligent automation systems, and advanced Discord bots.

-My mission is to transform ideas into elegant, high performance solutions that deliver real impact.
+My mission is to transform ideas into elegant, high-performance solutions that deliver real impact.
 I’m driven by clean design, seamless functionality, and creating digital experiences that feel both intuitive and powerful.

-Today, I’m a proud member of the development team at [@tgilabs](https://github.com/tgilabs), and I also manage my personal brand, [@dexshop](https://github.com/dexshop) – a boutique development studio crafting high-quality custom Discord bots with refined UX, speed, and functionality.
+Today, I’m a proud member of the development team at [@tgilabs](https://github.com/tgilabs), a developer at [Yahal Software](https://yahal.software) where I focus on building intelligent systems, automation processes, and AI-driven solutions, and I also manage my personal brand, [@dexshop](https://github.com/dexshop) – a boutique development studio crafting high-quality custom Discord bots with refined UX, speed, and functionality.

 Currently, I’m expanding my skill set by learning **C#**, aiming to deepen my experience with desktop software and cross-platform applications.